Maximum pension contributions

 60 + 40%

-Are contributions made by employers or employees?
+Are pension contributions made by employers or employees?

 Contributions can be made by employees alone or by both employees and employers.
 Very often if a pension is set up by a company and offered to its employees, the company will also make a matching payment into the employees fund.